parhamoyan/qutewindow/CONTRIBUTING.md

 - **CHANGELOG.md**: Credited for their contributions
 - **Release Notes**: Mentioned in relevant release notes

-Thank you for contributing to QuteWindow! 🎉
+Thank you for contributing to CuteWindow! 🎉